Rev. Snow Peabody

 Arizona Executive State Director

 Rev. Snow Peabody, Executive State Director of Teen Challenge of Arizona.
-He has served on staff with Teen Challenge of Arizona for the past 44 years and for 39 years has served as Executive State Director.
-In addition to overseeing Teen Challenge in Arizona, Rev Peabody served as the Teen Challenge National Director from 1987-1991 and is currently the National Representative to Washington D.C.
+He has served with Teen Challenge of Arizona since 1971.
+In addition to overseeing Teen Challenge in Arizona, Rev Peabody served as the Teen Challenge National Director from 1987-1991 and he has also served as the National Representative to Washington D.C.

 Rev. Peabody serves on the Board of Directors for numerous nonprofit organizations in Tucson, Arizona, as well as on national boards.
 These include the National Religious Broadcasters Association President’s Council, the SAMHSA National Recovery Month Planning Partners Council, the Arizona National Day of Prayer Board of Directors and the Arizona Coalition for Tomorrow.
 He also served as a member on the National Board of Directors for the Evangelical Council for Financial Accountability (ECFA) from 1989 to 1994.
 From 2006-2012, Snow was the TC Southwest Regional Representative and served on the Teen Challenge USA Board of Directors.